qualcomm/aimet/Docs/beta/glossary.rst

    Target Hardware Accelerator
       Specialized hardware designed to accelerate AI :term:`inference` tasks.
 Examples include GPUs, TPUs, and custom ASICs, for example Qualcomm's Cloud AI 100 inference accelerator.

+   Target Runtime
+      A model quantized for use on a low bitwidth platform, typically an :term:`edge device`.

    TensorFlow
       A widely-used open-source deep learning framework developed by Google.